individkid/sidegeo/README.md

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
 The default file for human readable history and configuration is ./.sculpt .
 The following command line arguments are processed in order.

   * -i start interactive mode
-  * -e \<metric> start animation that tweaks planes according to a metric
+  * -I \<file> start animation that tweaks planes according to a metric
+  * -f \<file> load polytope in format indicated by file extension
+  * -F \<file> save polytope in format indicated by file extension
   * -c \<file> change file for configuration and history
-  * -o \<file> save polytope in format indicated by file extension
+  * -C randomize direction and color of light sources
-  * -f \<file> load polytope in format indicated by file extension
+  * -p \<name> replace current polytope by builtin polytope
-  * -t \<ident> change current polytope to one from history
+  * -P \<name> change current polytope to one from history
-  * -n \<shape> replace current polytope by builtin polytope
-  * -r randomize direction and color of light sources
   * -s resample current space to planes with same sidedness
   * -S resample current polytope to space and planes
+  * -o optimize away unused boundaries
+  * -O split polytopes into disjoint covering subpolytopes
+  * -t run sanity check
-  * -q run QhickCheck tests
+  * -T run thorough tests

 Left mouse button selects pierce point, and activates menu selected action.
 Right mouse button toggle suspends action.
 Keyboard enter selects, and letter moves to menu item in console.